puffyCid/artemis-book/src/artemis/installation.md

 - Windows 8.1 and higher.
 Arch: 64-bit
 - macOS Catalina and higher.
 Arch: 64-bit and ARM
+- Ubuntu, Fedora, Arch Linux.
+Arch: 64-bit and ARM

-If you would like support for another OS or architecture open an issue.
+If you would like support for another OS or architecture please open an issue.

 ## GitHub Releases